UMD: A Globally Connected University

 301-314-7473 | email@example.com

 Katherine is a recent graduate from Wofford College, with a double major in Government and German and Art History minor.
-During semesters abroad in London and Vienna, she furthered her interest I British culture and German language.
+During semesters abroad in London and Vienna, she furthered her interest in British culture and German language.
 Katherine is excited to join the EA team and assist students throughout their study abroad experience, while continuing to learn more about cultures different than her own.

 Mary is a junior at UMD who is majoring in Economics.
 She studied abroad in London as part of the Destination London Freshman Program in the fall of 2014.
 She is a member of the Real Estate Club and is playing for the Women’s Ice Hockey Team.
 Her favorite part of studying abroad was traveling and experiencing many different cultures and she looks forward to doing it again.

-Gabrielle is a freshman majoring in journalism and government and politics.
+Gabrielle is a sophomore majoring in journalism and government and politics.
 She studied grand energy challenges on UMD’s Terrapin Takeoff trip in Berlin, Germany.
 While abroad, she enjoyed trying German food and experiencing German culture.
 On campus, she is involved with the Society of Professional Journalists, OMSE, and she has taken part in Terp Thon events.
 She enjoys doing volunteer work, traveling, and playing field hockey.